 According to Hypothesis H1, high sustainability stocks have experienced stronger price impact in the sense of Koijen and Yogo (2019).
-Next, we hypothesize whether such price impact has also influenced the risk-adjusted portfolio performance of institutional investors who exhibit better sustainability characteristics.
+Next, we hypothesize if such price impact has also influenced the realized risk-adjusted portfolio performance of institutional investors who exhibit better sustainability characteristics.
 A relation between risk-adjusted portfolio performance and sustainability would arise from the following mechanism.
 First, investors have preferences for sustainability.
-Indeed, Pedersen, Fitzgibbons, and Pomorski (2020) show empirically that investor demand for stocks is positively related to ESG scores.
+Indeed, Pastor, Stambaugh, and Taylor (2020) build their theory around the shift of investors' sustainability preferences.
+In addition, Pedersen, Fitzgibbons, and Pomorski (2020) show empirically that investor demand for stocks is positively related to ESG scores.
 Thus, the extent to which investors are willing to allocate equity capital to a specific stock is increasing in the stock's sustainability score.
-Second, stocks with better sustainability characteristics are subject to stronger price impact (Hypothesis H1) and increasingly so (Hypothesis H1a).
-Such price pressure for stocks with high sustainability scores should ultimately lead to higher risk-adjusted performance for portfolios of institutional investors with good portfolio-level sustainability, i.e., institutional investors who bought stocks with good sustainability performance (provided that these investors intend to hold on to these stocks and that the investors are not contrarians).
+Second, stocks with better sustainability characteristics are subject to stronger price pressure (Hypothesis H1) and increasingly so (Hypothesis H1a).
+Such price pressure for stocks with high sustainability scores should benefit institutional investors with good sustainability performance (provided that these investors intend to hold on to these stocks and that they are not contrarians).
 Our second hypothesis explores the implications of the mechanism outlined above: